ucopacme/terraform-aws-standard-vpc/modules/tgw/examples/egress/terragrunt/README.md

 Cost of nat gateways in multiple accounts, multiple vpcs and multiple zones vs cost to attach multiple vpcs to a transit gateway favor aggregation of nat gateways in a single "egress" vpc to serve as a common egress to the internet.
-NOTE: this is not about aggregation application traffic or access, this is more about providing access for supporting services like patching.
+NOTE: this is not about access to or aggregation of application traffic, this is more about providing access to supporting services like patching of ec2.

 ## prereq